This post may contain affiliate links. Please read our disclosure policy.

 2 bowls of tikka masala and white rice on a marble background with cilantro around the bowls

-And on that note, don’t feel restricted to these veggies.
+Don’t feel restricted to these veggies.
 I felt like peas + cauliflower + carrots + chickpeas was a perfect balance but honestly, a lot of other things would work in this dish!
 If you try other things, please let me know what and how you liked it!!

-ps- it makes AMAZING leftovers.
+This makes AMAZING leftovers.
 Like, it’s maybe even better on day 2 than the first time you eat it.
 So, I highly recommend making this with the intention of multiple leftover lunches.
 GAH, I wish I still had some leftover in the fridge now.

 tikka masala in a bowl on a marble background